 The same horological fiesta was going on at the AHCI booth located this time in rather strange surroundings of big and not very expensive brands from all over the world.
 It was buzzing with people and unconventional watches.
 Antoine Preziuso was showcasing his crazy Trillion Tourbillon of Tourbillons unique piece – no joking, the famous watch with three tourbillons mounted on a carousel is now fully covered in baguette-cut diamonds.
 Konstantin Chaykin, now probably best known for Joker series, presented the Dracula – Joker’s cousin with a very clever and interesting night indication.
 The ‘mouth’ now has vampire teeth appearing at 10 P.M. and disappearing at 8 A.M.
 Svend Andersen, Miki Eleta, Hajime Asaoka, Aaron Becsei – everyone here has a very personal and instantly recognizable approach to creating a watch or a clock.

 While talking to Becsei, we’ve learned about his first worldtimer watch currently in the pipeline.
-It was commissioned by a serious collector of this complication and designed from the ground up specially for him.
+It was commissioned by a gentleman, collecting specifically this type of complication and designed from the ground up specially for him.
 And this brings us again to the conversation about watch collectors who actually fuel the independent market.Last year Andreas Strehler, another renowned independent watchmaker, told us in an interview, that he had a one-off worldtimer piece made for a special collector of worldtimers.
-Making no claims, we surely wouldn’t be surprised if in both cases it was one person.
-Maybe this is why all those ultra hi-end brands with rather small production volumes can operate without the traditional marketing.
+Making no claims, we surely wouldn’t be surprised if in both cases it was the same person behind the order.
+Maybe this is why all those ultra hi-end brands with rather small production volumes manage to operate without the traditional marketing.
 We’re not saying it’s always the same clientele, but the circle is rather narrow.
 And obviously everyone interested is pretty much educated about the names and the current offerings of the market.

 May.
 23, 2019